 Chicken rub is great on every single part of the chicken.
 You can use it on a whole chicken or just on smaller cuts like chicken thighs or chicken quarters.

-If you use a binder such as avocado oil or olive oil, put a little bit on the chicken with your non-dominant hand, then use your dominant hand to rub it in until the piece is thoroughly coated in oil.
+If you use a binder such as avocado oil or olive oil, put a little bit on the chicken with your non-dominant hand.
+Use your dominant hand to rub it in until the piece is thoroughly coated in oil.
 (Again, using a binder isn’t really necessary!)

 Whether you use a binder or not, the next step is the same.
 With your non-dominant hand, sprinkle some of the chicken rub over the chicken.
 With your dominant hand, massage the rub into the chicken until it is thoroughly distributed.

 Let it rest for at least 15 minutes before cooking it so the flavor has lots of time to seep into the meat.
-Longer is better, so if you have a couple of hours, place it in the refrigerator and let the chicken really soak up all that flavor before tossing it in the smoker or pellet grill.
+Longer is better.
+If you have a couple of hours, place it in the refrigerator.
+Let the chicken really soak up all that flavor before tossing it in the smoker or pellet grill.

 Be sure to smoke your chicken until the internal temperature reaches 165ºF when measured with a digital thermometer.